ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 AWS
 ---

-To run the acceptance on AWS, you need
+To run the acceptance tests on AWS, you need:

 - a AWS account and the associated API key
 - an ssh-key registered with the AWS account.